CesiumGS/3d-tiles/specification/README.md

 Copyright 2016 - 2018 Cesium

 This Specification is licensed under a [Creative Commons Attribution 4.0 International License (CC BY 4.0)](http://creativecommons.org/licenses/by/4.0/).

+The companies listed above have granted the Open Geospatial Consortium (OGC) a nonexclusive, royalty-free, paid up, worldwide license to copy and distribute this document and to modify this document and distribute copies of the modified version under a Attribution 4.0 International (CC BY 4.0) license.

 Some parts of this Specification are purely informative and do not define requirements necessary for compliance and so are outside the Scope of this Specification.
 These parts of the Specification are marked as being non-normative, or identified as **Implementation Notes**.